icopy-site/awesome-cn/docs/awesome/awesome-billing.md

 - [An Overview of Visa](http://minesafetydisclosures.com/blog/2019/7/23/part-ll-an-overview-of-visa) - Great breakdown of Visa business models and metrics.

-- [The SaaS Financial Model You'll Actually Use](https://web.archive.org/web/20230205234207/https://baremetrics.com/blog/saas-financial-model) - A complete tour of the financials of a statup, which gives you extra-context on how the metrics you produce fit into the larger picture.
+- [The SaaS Financial Model You'll Actually Use](https://web.archive.org/web/20230205234207/https://baremetrics.com/blog/saas-financial-model) - A complete tour of the financials of a startup, which gives you extra-context on how the metrics you produce fit into the larger picture.

 ### Customer Lifetime Value